3246251196/adtools_testing/README.md

 - ADTOOLS last commit: 1501a4a26cf1bcffdd6dd4bcd603167a3e00f51b
 - AFXGROUP CLIB2 commit: ea6adcd010d760b65700036a8b800c38ce8cca1f
 This is important wrt. to the "modifications" made above, since they may become out of date!

+To add a test:
+Just create a directory under tests with a Makefile with an "all" target.
+Variables are exported in the parent makefile (the one under tests, which include some useful variables if needed).